shoumodip/nvim-tasks/README.md

 `C` Edit only the task and not the deadline (if any).

 ## Deadline Warntime
-By default, deadlines will be highlighted as a Warning if it is less than 4 days away, however this can be changed.
+By default, deadlines will be highlighted as a Warning if it is less than or equal to 3 days away, however this can be changed.
 Place this **before** you source the plugin in your `init.vim` or whatever.
 ```vim
 let g:tasks_warntime = 4
 ```
-And this will highlight the deadlines which are less than or equal to `4` days away as warnings
+And this will highlight the deadlines which are less than or equal to `4` days away as warnings.

 # License
 MIT